The Puzzle Planet

 The Puzzle Planet is a science-fiction novel by Robert A. W. Lowndes.
 It was published in 1961 by Ace Books as one of their double novels (# D-485).
 According to the author, it marks the first attempt to create a proper science-fiction murder mystery.

 Plot summary

-Dr. Roy Auckland has been asked by Dr. Howard James to come with him on an archaeological expedition to the planet Carolus.
-As a communications expert, Roy will deal with the Vaec, roly-poly humanoids who talk like characters out of an old Charlie Chan movie.
-A simple people, the Vaec judge everything by its contribution to mirth and they enjoy playing harmless pranks on each other and on the Terrans.
-Roy also serves covertly as a detective searching for an assassin.
+Dr. Roy Auckland has been asked by Dr. Howard James to join him on an archaeological expedition to the planet Carolus.
+As a communications expert, Roy was to deal with the Vaec, a species of humanoid.
+Roy would also act as a detective, covertly searching for an assassin.

-Shortly after coming to Carolus Roy discovers that someone has poisoned Dr. James' soup.
+Shortly after coming to Carolus, Roy discovers that someone has poisoned Dr. James' soup.
 The attempted poisoning was discovered and thwarted by one of the Vaec, who smelled the poison.
-Sometime later a time bomb, clearly meant for Dr. James, explodes harmlessly.
-Apparently someone is trying to murder Dr. James and is being downright amateurish about it.
+Further on, a time bomb clearly meant for Dr. James explodes early harmlessly.
+They discover is trying to murder Dr. James and is being downright amateurish about it.
 Roy wants to prevent that someone from succeeding.
 As in any good murder mystery, Roy has the intended victim and a list of suspects: